 Nāmāparādha sakala vaiṣṇava-mātrerai varjjanīya (All Vaiṣṇavas Reject Nāmāparādha)

 “However, in order to attain the opulence of bhakti, all Vaiṣṇavas avoid nāmāparādha at all times.
 (7)

 (7) Vaiṣṇavas must give up the ten offences to the Name.
 Whenever there is a chance for a sevāparādha to be committed, it must be avoided.
 It is essential to understand that the avoidance of such offences is the main duty of a Vaiṣṇava.

 Bhāva-sevāya sevāparādha vicāra svalpa (At the Stage of Bhāva-sevā, Sevāparādha is Negligable)

 śrī-mūrti virahe yini nirjjanete basi

 “One who is not engaged in the worship of the Deity, who resides in a secluded place, performing bhajana, is situated on the path of bhāva, day and night.

 nāma aparādha daśa sarva kleśādhāra

-“He constantly avoids nāmāparādha because those ten offences to Name are the repository of all miseries.
+“He constantly avoids nāmāparādha because those ten offences to the Name are the repository of all miseries.

 nāma aparādha gate bhāva-sevā haya